-The gross impact of the virus on the Council resources in 2020/21 was £11.095m and whilst significant financial support was provided from Government this amounted to £6.986m - i.e. an overall deficit of £4.109m (before savings).
+The gross impact of the virus on the Council resources in 2021/22 was £2.283m with limited financial support provided from Government which amounted to £0.126m - i.e. an overall deficit of £2.157m (before savings).
+Provision for these losses had been made with the creation of a Covid Income Contingency in the July 2020 budget update.